Gene Kritsky is one of the foremost and most accessible

 choose to focus your studies on cicadas?

 Gene Kritsky: I am a student of history.
 I was first introduced to periodical cicadas by Frank N. Young at Indiana University.
-I immediately felt that there must be a wealth of information about periodical cicadas that had been overlook through the years.
+I immediately felt that there must be a wealth of information about periodical cicadas that had been overlooked through the years.
 It was mining that information, coupled with studying their biology that started it all for me.

 CM: You have a new book titled Periodical Cicadas: the Plague and the Puzzle "emerging" in books stores soon.
 How does it differ from your